 Reprinted with permission from Ottolenghi Simple: A Cookbook by Yotam Ottolenghi, copyright © 2018.
 Published by Ten Speed Press, an imprint of Penguin Random House.
 Photography credit: Jonathan Lovekin © 2018.
 Buy online at Book Depository.

-- 1¾ lbs halibut (or other firm white fish), either 4 steaks, on the bone, or 4 fillets, skinless and boneless
+1¾ pounds halibut (or other firm white fish), either 4 steaks, on the bone, or 4 fillets, skinless and boneless, or portions

-- 1 ancho chile, trimmed, seeded and torn into 2-inch pieces (or 1 tsp sweet smoked paprika)
+1 ancho chile, trimmed, seeded and torn into 2-inch pieces (or 1 teaspoon sweet smoked paprika)

-- 2 lbs 2 oz plum tomatoes, chopped into ½-inch dice
+2 pounds 2 ounces plum tomatoes, chopped into ½-inch dice

 ¼ cup water

-- Lightly season the fish with a rounded ¼ tsp of salt.
+Lightly season the fish with a rounded ¼ teaspoon of salt.
 Set aside.

-- To make the tahini sauce, mix the tahini and lemon juice with the water and ⅛ tsp salt.
+To make the tahini sauce, mix the tahini and lemon juice with the water and ⅛ teaspoon salt.